-We tell an adult at school and an adult at home when somebody is being bullied.
+We tell an adult at school and an adult at home when Home when somebody is being bullied.

-What is School-Wide Positive Behavior Interventions and Supports (PBIS)?
+What is School-Wide Positive Behavior Interventions and Support (PBIS)?

 School-Wide Positive Behavior Interventions and Supports (PBIS) is a proactive approach to discipline that promotes appropriate student behavior and increased learning.
 It is based upon a three-tiered model.
 The first tier serves as a foundation upon which the other two tiers are built.
 Tier 1 supports are also known as universal supports, available to all students.
-Tier two provides targeted interventions to support students requiring more intervention than is typically provided in the first universal tier.
+Tier two provides targeted interventions to support students requiring more intervention than this typically provided in the first universal tier.
 Supports in Tier 2 include Mentoring, Check-in/Check-out and Behavior Contracts to name a few.
-Supports in tier three require the most intensive level of intervention for students with the most significant behavioral/academic needs.
+Support in Tier three requires the most intensive level of intervention for students with most significant behavioral/ academic needs.

-Where/when are students expected to demonstrate these behaviors?
+Where/ when are students expected to demonstrate these behaviors?